A - Z Guidance

 Governing Document or Constitution

-A governing document is a legal document that provides rules for how your organisation will operate.
+A governing document (sometimes known as a constitution or memorandum and articles of association) is a legal document that provides rules for how your organisation will operate.
 It should address:

 - What the organisation is set up to achieve (purposes)